17 Steps to Tame a Hamster

 Taming hamsters can be tricky, so let’s discuss problem behaviors and how to tackle them.

 If your hamster accidentally bites you, this means that they are anxious.
 Biting is often a natural response to fear for small animals like hamsters.
-If your pet hamster is biting you, give it some time before you try to hold it.
+Give it some time before you re-approach it.
 Keep talking to your hamster and let it smell your hand occasionally.
 You can wait until your hamster doesn’t seem anxious and pet it gently.

 Hamsters may also bite if your fingers smell like food.
-As said before, be sure to wash your hands before handling your hamster.
+As mentioned before, be sure to wash your hands before handling your hamster.

 Possible Health Problems